Pyxus/fray/README.md

 ### Combat State Management

-Fray features a hiearchacel state machine that allows you to keep track of a fighter's combat state and automatically advance to new states based on the player's inputs.
+Fray features a state machine that allows you to keep track of a fighter's combat state and automatically advance to new states based on the player's inputs.
 In other words this system lets you switch from one attack to another following a user defined "combat graph".

 Through this system Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).